info@toimi.pro

 document.body.appendChild(container);

-And more about
+more about performance

 And more about performance...